Top 15 Alabama USA Events and Festivals

 Gulf Shores, Alabama

-A popular event for over 42 years, the National Shrimp Festival is one of the most important free outdoor festivals in the USA attracting more than a quarter of a million people each year with an abundance of shrimp, more than 300 displays of fine arts and crafts, music and entertainment on two out-door stages, a sand sculpture competition, an Activity Village created especially for children and a very popular 10k/5k run.
+A popular event for over 42 years, and recognized as one of the Top 15 Alabama USA events and festivals, the National Shrimp Festival is one of the most important free outdoor festivals in the USA attracting more than a quarter of a million people each year with an abundance of shrimp, more than 300 displays of fine arts and crafts, music and entertainment on two out-door stages, a sand sculpture competition, an Activity Village created especially for children and a very popular 10k/5k run.

-For more information about the National Shrimp Festival on the Gulf Shores of Alabama visit:
+For more on the National Shrimp Festival on the Gulf Shores of Alabama see:

 Barber Vintage Festival